 Conspicuous CG: There's a rather jarring contrast between the computer-generated and traditional hand animation.
 Though this may be intentional in order to drive home how alien the Drej are.

-Cale: Having you planet blow up can do that to a species.
+Cale: Having your planet blown up can do that to a species.

 Damsel out of Distress: Akima is kidnapped, but by the time the the rest of her crew shows up to rescue her, she's sitting on a pile of unconscious prison Mooks, not distressed in the least.
 She asks what took them so long.